mayurankv/Obsidian-Code-Styler/README.md

 I couldn't find any plugin, where I could customize codeblocks which works reliably and in both editing and reading mode so I created my own!

 > **Warning** :warning:
-> If you used version 1.0.1, then you must delete the `data.json` file from `VaultFolder/.obsidian/plugins/codeblock-customizer/`.
-This only needs to happen once but is necessary as the file does not contain a few entries which are required by version 1.1.0 or above.
+> If you used version 1.1.9, then you must delete the `data.json` file from `VaultFolder/.obsidian/plugins/codeblock-customizer/`.
+This only needs to happen once but is necessary as the file does not contain a few entries which are required by version 2.0.0 or above.
 After that, everything should work fine.

 ## Settings

 ### Excluded Languages

 The plugin can be set to ignore certain languages (for example if another plugin uses this codeblock language).
 These are set in settings as a comma separated list.
 The wildcard \* operator can also be used to match languages such as 'ad-*' to match admonitions.
+This wildcard can be either at the beginning or the end of the language.

 ### Themes